-As a mom myself, I understand the struggle for that much needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
+As a mom myself, I understand the struggle for that much-needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
 It’s challenging for me to get to the gym sometimes because I plan my workouts around my husband’s work schedule.
 Although it can be a workout just to find time to get out of the house regularly and get to my local gym, I still do it because I feel that when I am regularly working out, getting that much-needed exercise (and alone time), I am a better mom.
-I am better able to focus on my children and care for them more thoroughly when I am feeling strong, fit, and healthy.
+I can better focus on my children and care for them more thoroughly when I am feeling strong, fit, and healthy.

 How having a workout routine makes me a better mom.

 My daughter just turned two and has endless energy!
 She rarely naps, wakes early and goes to sleep late.
-And while she is awake, she is full throttle ready to play.
+And while she is awake, she is full throttle, ready to play.
 She loves to discover and learn everything she can cram into the day before falling asleep.
 This requires me also to have endless energy.
-I feel the days when I squeeze a workout in, I’m able to keep up with her more.
+I feel the days when I squeeze a workout in, I can keep up with her more.
 And I am not as groggy as usual.

 Zumba, spinning, and yoga make up my workout routines and are my favorite classes to take.
-I love that they are only 45 minutes to an hour-long.
+I love that they are only 45 minutes to an hour long.
 This is perfect for my tight schedule.
 They are also teacher-led and motivating.
 I enjoy being able to have that hour to sweat it out and I feel rejuvenated afterward.
 Zumba is a Latin dance class, and that makes working out fun!
 It honestly doesn’t even feel like I’m working most classes.
 Yoga renews my mind and muscles.
-It is a slower-paced class, and lets me relax and focus on me for one whole hour!
+It is a slower-paced class and lets me relax and focus on myself for one whole hour!
 I usually opt for a spinning class if I want a more challenging, more strenuous workout.
 Spin class is also only 45 minutes long.
 So if I need to be quick, this class is always a great option!